iabraham/bioe205/lectures/lec03/index.md

 ## Review of some basics regarding $\mathbb{C}$
-We will have the opportunity to work with Eulers formula and the complex numbers as well as complex sinusoids in this course.
+We will have the opportunity to work with Eulers formula and the complex numbers as well as complex exponentials in this course.
 Therefore at this stage it is instructive to review the basic laws of logarithms and exponents.
 This should be very familiar material.

 For a real number $a \neq 0$ we _define_, $a^0:=1$.
 Then, for two real numbers